On the best approximation by finite Gaussian mixtures: Introduction

-is the capacity under the additional input cardinality constraint.
+For the subgaussian case, \cite[Lemma 7]{pw20} gives a $\log{\frac{1}{\epsilon}}$ upper bound for 1--subgaussian family, which is further extended to sub-Weibull families by Theorem~\ref{thm:main-tail}.
+The specific problem of approximating $P=N(0,\sigma^2)$ is studied in \cite{Wu2010FunctionalPO,WV10} in the context of the finite-constellation capacity.
 While quantized Gaussian only achieves an error that is polynomial in $m$, an exponential upper bound is $\appr(m,N(0,\sigma^2),\KL) \lesssim \sigma^2 (\frac{\sigma^2}{1+\sigma^2})^{2m}$ is shown in \cite[Theorem 8]{WV10} using the Gauss quadrature.
 As a corollary of our main result, \eqref{eq:comp_subG} generalizes this result to subgaussian family with an improved exponent for large $\sigma$.

 Compared with these constructive upper bounds, the lower bound is far less understood.
 For the Gaussian distributions, \cite[Eq.\ 66]{WV10} claims that $\appr(m,N(0,\sigma^2),\KL) \geq (\frac{\sigma^2}{2+\sigma^2}+o(1))^{2m}$; however, the sketched proof turns out to be flawed, which results in a wrong dependency of the exponent on large $\sigma$.
 This is now corrected in Theorem~\ref{thm:main-tail} (see also Theorems \ref{thm:ub--subW} and \ref{thm:lb-tail-1}), which shows that the exponential convergence is indeed tight but the optimal exponent (for fixed $\sigma$) is $\Theta(\frac{1}{\sigma})$ as opposed to $\Theta(\frac{1}{\sigma^2})$.
 The exact optimal exponent, as a function of $\sigma$, however, remains open.